 What American Express cards can you use with the Auto Purchasing Program?

 You should be able to use any American Express card with the program.
-So it doesn’t matter if you have one of the premier cards like the American Express Platinum Card or the American Express Gold Card or if you have a card like the Amex EveryDay card, you should qualify for the benefits.
+So it doesn’t matter if you have one of the premier cards like the American Express Platinum Card (full review here) or the American Express Gold Card or if you have a card like the Amex EveryDay card, you should qualify for the benefits.

 How much can you put on your Amex card?